alessiobar/Bachelor-Thesis/README.md

 ## Data

 For the **text mining** part, the goal is to rebuild the original dataset used by Berger et al., which contains song-related information about 4200 songs and it was originally scraped from *Billboard.com* (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq).

-Specifically
+In the specific, the authors scraped the data from different *Billboard's Digital Download Rankings*, ie.

+week's most popular downloaded songs, ranked by sales

+weekly!!!!!!!!!!

+of 7 genres (i.e., christian, country, dance, rock, pop, rap, r&b)

+`BillboardScraper.py` was used to

+It was scraped from Billboard’s digital download rankings, taking one week every three months for a three years period (i.e., 2014-2016), for seven major genres appearing on the website .
+In total, given that each chart contains exactly 50 ranked songs, there are 4200 songs originally ranked from 1 to 50 and subsequently reverse coded

 Since two different types of analyses are carried out, ie. Text Mining and Audio Mining, two datasets will be used:
 - The first contains song-related information about 4200 songs, it was made available by Berger et al. (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq), and it was scraped originally from *Billboard.com*.
 However, the lyrics were not present and were added using `AddLyrics.py`.
 (Refer instead to `BillboardScraper.py` to acquire any new/different data; however notice that, as of now (2022), the *Digital Song Sales charts* are accessible only by paying a monthly fee).